-It’s been a while since I’ve written any Raspberry Pi related posts.
-Largely because I’ve been using used $200 to $300 Dell Optiplex Micro computers off Ebay.
-They cost more than a Raspberry Pi 3 B+ but can be custom configured with up to 8GB (3050 model), 16GB or 20GB of fast DDR4 RAM, SATA or NVMe SSDs for dual boot or RAID storage and recent generation Intel i3, i5 or i7 processors.
+more than the same or less than a Raspberry Pi 3 B+ but can be custom configured with up to 8GB (3050 model), 16GB or 20GB of fast DDR4 RAM, SATA or NVMe SSDs for dual boot or RAID storage and recent generation Intel i3, i5 or i7 processors.

 Also, remember that many of the copy-cat boards are just that and are also all for profit.
-Whereas the Raspberry Pi is being developed and sold by the Raspberry Pi Foundation, a charity, founded in 2009 to promote the study of basic computer science in schools.
+Whereas the Raspberry Pi is being developed and sold by the Raspberry Pi Foundation, a charity founded in 2009 to promote the study of basic computer science in schools.
 A Dell Optiplex will never be as “cool” to kids as the Raspberry Pi.
-Which we can argue, works well with kids – even us adults – because it’s not intimidating in appearance.
+Which we can argue works well with kids – even us adults – because it’s not intimidating in appearance.

-The Raspberry Pi 3 B+ is already overclocked
+The Raspberry Pi 3 B+ is already overclocked.

 By default, the first gen RPi 3 was underclocked.
 The thing is, I won’t waste your time or try to give any tips on overclocking the Raspberry Pi 3 B+ beyond the default 1.4GHz.
 This is why till now, I have not written a “how to overclock the Raspberry Pi 3 B+” article.
-Instead, I would encourage owners of that board to not overclock beyond 1.4GHz.
+Instead, I would encourage the owners of that board not to overclock beyond 1.4GHz.

-Unlike all those lines of config changes suggested in the previous Raspberry Pi 3 B first gen post, we will instead look mainly at one area to improve Raspberry Pi 3 B+ performance and that is: cooling.
+Unlike all those lines of config changes suggested in the previous Raspberry Pi 3 B first gen post, we will instead look mainly at one area to improve Raspberry Pi 3 B+ performance, and that is – cooling.
 Although both the RPi 3 B and RPi 3 B+ share the same underlying system-on-chip (SoC).
 Improved packaging of the RPi 3 B+, alongside a heat-spreader, allowed for a 1.4GHz default overclock.

 Once your Raspberry Pi 3 B+ is has a good cooling solution in place, you can stop there because it means when under load your board will almost always operate at 1.4GHz!

 Indeed, the Raspberry Pi 3 B+ is already overclocked to run at 1.4GHz.
 That said, when core temps hit 60°C, this gets throttled to 1.2GHz, down to 1.1GHz at 82°C. In addition, when idle, the Raspberry Pi 3 B+ runs at only 600MHz.
-With these in mind, we can achieve a max performance by keeping the RPi 3 B+ cool and optionally you can also raise the idle operating speed.
+With these in mind, we can achieve a max performance by keeping the RPi 3 B+ cool and optionally, you can also raise the idle operating speed.

 Increasing idle speed or enabling Turbo mode on the Raspberry Pi 3 B+